audrasjb/tinymce-abbr/README.txt

 == Screenshots ==

 1. the 'ABR' button in your TinyMCE visual editor (second line of buttons).
-2. the popup used to provide the meaning of your abbreviation and eventually it's language.
+2. the popup used to give the meaning of your abbreviation and optionally it's language.

 == Changelog ==

+= 1.3.4 =
+* Better use of lang attribute: we don't need to show this attribute if empty.
+* Small fixes on internationalization.

+= 1.3.3 =
+* Add french (fr_FR) translation to 1.3.

 = 1.3.2 =
 * Official WordPress translation compatibility.
 You can now contribute to translate this plugin to your language <a href="https://translate.wordpress.org/">here</a>.
 Just go to your locale language and search Plugins > Abbreviation button for tinymce.
-Contributors will be credited on the plugin's main page.
+Contributors will be credited on the plugin's main page ;)

 = 1.3.1 =
 * Fix a bug on the 1.3 single button, when you try to remove an abbr tag.
 Sorry.